vianneyfaivre/vianneyfaivre.github.io/about.md

 ## What I do

-I am a fullstack web developer.
+I am a backend developer, I also work with frontend technologies and everything that can be related to software development.

+Still, my favorite area is backend development.

 At work, I like to: